 Fees & Registration

 How to Register...

-Students can register for a class by telephone using a debit or credit card, or mail in the registration form with a check to 1600 South 25th East, Idaho Falls, ID 83404,or come to the campus Building 3, Student Services and register.
+Students can register for a class by telephone using a debit or credit card; OR mail in the registration form with a check to 1600 South 25th East, Idaho Falls, ID 83404; OR come to the campus and register in Student Services, Building #3.